marlospomin/servce/README.md

 # Servce

-A premium front-end template designed exclusively for professional photographers.
+An incomplete "wanna be" premium front-end template designed exclusively for professional photographers.

 ## About